njelly/unity-webgl-enter-bug/README.md

 # unity-webgl-enter-bug
-An example Unity project showcasing a potential bug present in WebGL builds when the enter key is pressed.
+An example Unity project showcasing a potential bug present in WebGL builds when the return key is pressed.

 ## Repro: